 We stayed at Jungle Lore Birding Lodge.
 When we arrived, we could hear peaceful sounds of birds and the views were spectacular as we could see the beautiful valley and surrounding mountain range.
 My first impression was never to leave this place.

-As we approached the entrance to the place, we saw many Streaked Laughing Thrush, Grey backed Shrike and Eurasian Tree Sparrows.
+As we approached the entrance to the place, we saw many Streaked Laughing Thrush, Grey backed Shrike and male House Sparrows.

 The Jungle lore birding lodge, nestled in the laps of nature, is extremely warm and welcoming.
 Our host/caretaker, Bhuvan and the chef were very welcoming.
 We were introduced to our bird guide Mahesh Rajpoot for the trip.
 We quickly checked in to our rooms and took a tour around the property.
 It was a bit after lunch time when we arrived and we were all hungry from the 3 hour journey from Jim Corbett.
 The chef had prepared a simple yet delicious spread of mouth watering dishes and I’m not exaggerating!

 Soon after lunch, Mahesh took us to their in-house bird hide where we waited for a while patiently.
 We saw more than fifty White Throated Laughing Thrushes not more than 20 feet away from us.
 It was an amazing moment as this was the first time I had been to a hide.

 After spending a decent amount of time there, we decided to check out some other parts of the lodge.
 Another hide, a bit above where we were was more in the open, and gave us a chance to see Oriental White Eyes and Black Chinned Babblers playing in the small pond of water.
 We tried to get as many photos of these birds as quickly as possible as the sun was setting fast.
 This moment was simply beautiful.